Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Introduction

 Simulations of atmosphere-ocean models involve solving numerically complex partial differential equations (PDEs) that span a wide range of temporal and spatial scales.
 However, due to limited computational resources, climate models may not be able to fully resolve all important physical processes (e.g., \cite{Schneider2017}). \itc{To manage this complexity, coarse models have been developed that use} \textit{parameterizations} to approximate the effects of unresolved subgrid-scale processes.
 These parameterizations can introduce considerable uncertainty and bias into climate predictions (e.g., \cite{WilcoxDonner2007, Bechtold2008, FarnetiGent2011, StevensBony2013, Griffies2015}).

-A promising approach is to use Machine Learning ML to learn improved parameterizations by training on outputs from high-resolution simulations that capture the subgrid dynamics more accurately.
-It has been demonstrated across many applications that ML models can learn complex relationships by minimizing prediction errors over training datasets.
-Among ML techniques, Neural Networks (NNs) have become particularly popular in climate modeling.
-They have been applied to various problems such as solving the forced Burgers’ equation~\cite{Alcala2021, Subel2021}, ocean modeling~\cite{BoltonZanna2019, ZannaBolton2020, GuillauminZanna2021}, cloud representation~\cite{Rasp2018}, residual heating and moistening~\cite{BrenowitzBretherton2019}, and convection~\cite{Krasnopolsky2013, Yuval2021}.
+A promising approach is to use Machine Learning to learn improved parameterizations by training on outputs from high-resolution simulations that capture the subgrid dynamics more accurately.
+It has been demonstrated across many applications that machine learning models can learn complex relationships by minimizing prediction errors over training datasets.
+Among machine learning techniques, Neural Networks (NNs) have become particularly popular in climate modeling.
+They have been applied to various problems such as solving the forced Burgers’ equation~\cite{Alcala2021, Subel2021}, ocean modeling~\cite{BoltonZanna2019, ZannaBolton2020, GuillauminZanna2021}, cloud representation~\cite{Rasp2018}, residual heating and moistening~\cite{BrenowitzBretherton2019}, convection~\cite{Krasnopolsky2013, Yuval2021}.
+Beyond large-scale climate applications, NNs have also shown strong performance in hydraulic engineering problems.
+For example, \cite{Akbar2025Predicting} compared several \revision{machine learning} models for predicting scour depth in meandering channels and demonstrated that data-driven approaches outperform traditional empirical formulas in capturing complex nonlinear hydraulic responses.
 NNs are advantageous due to their \textit{universal approximation properties}~\cite{Cybenko1989, Hornik1989}, which enable them to represent complex nonlinear mappings with high accuracy.

+One representative example is the Physics-Informed Neural Network (PINN) framework \cite{raissi2019physics, cuomo2022scientific, cai2021physics, wang2021understanding}, a neural network–based approach that has been widely recognized for its broad applicability to solving PDE problems arising in numerous areas \cite{jin2021nsfnets,hao2026variational, hu2023predicting,thawon2026physics}.
 Moreover, once trained, neural networks enable fast and efficient inference, making them suitable for repeated evaluation within large-scale climate and geophysical simulations.
 Such implementations can further benefit from modern GPU and CPU architectures, particularly when using reduced-precision arithmetic~\cite{Vanhoucke2011}.